DistopicMind/ServerlessImgAutotag/README.md

 # Frontend

-The `client` folder contains a simple web application but only few features are implemented You can only authenticate , create image , upload image, delete image and get all images.
+The `client` folder contains a simple web application but only few features are implemented.
+You can only authenticate , create image , upload image, delete image and get all images.
 Tags are not implemented!

 To run your application you need to edit `config.ts` file in the `client` folder.
-You need to set also apiId and check apiEndpoint
+You need to set also apiId and check apiEndpoint.